ddregalo/swipe-card/README.md

    * Display the chart when a button is clicked.
    * Add skipped selections to chart.

+4. Implement the above using a Vuex store.

 ## Frameworks
 * VueJS
 * InteractJS